irchelp/irchelp.github.io/networks/efnet/servers.md

 Further, each server on the network sets it's own policies for access and for acceptable user conduct, so it's likely that not all servers will permit access, or even be reachable.

-The following is a list of all client servers seen connected as of 11 June 2021
+The following is a list of all client servers seen connected as of 06 December 2023

 * irc.mzima.net
 * irc.servercentral.net
 * irc.colosolutions.net
 * irc.Prison.NET
 * irc.underworld.no
-* efnet.port80.se
 * irc.homelien.no
 * irc.du.se
 * irc.choopa.net